01builders/nova/appd/README.md

 )
 ```

-## Customizing the embeedded binaries
+## Customizing the embedded binaries

 As `nova` manages the start and stop of embedded binaries and the connection between the standalone app <-> `nova` <-> CometBFT instance, it is important to ensure that the embedded binaries are properly started.